Facial plastic surgery in Cincinnati, Ohio

 Built to Move, a spiritual cousin to the previously reviewed book The Blue Zones by Dan Buettner, also complements the arguments made in Outlive.
 In fact, the authors of Built to Move reference Dr. Peter Attia’s concept of a “Centenarian Decathlon” when discussing their primary thesis, which is that maintaining the ability to move fluidly in many positions is a core physical goal and predictive of maintaining good functional health in old age.
 For his part, Dr. Attia also includes a chapter in his book arguing for maintaining good mobility with age to prevent injury.

-Dr. Harmon had become interested in the above thesis prior to reading Built to Move, as will be exhibited by a blog post he is currently working on with a physical therapist on ergonomics in facial plastic surgery.
+Dr. Harmon had become interested in the above thesis prior to reading Built to Move.
 His interest originates from one of the most difficult choices he has made, which was to stop rowing in college.
 He was a nationally competitive rower in high school and was recruited to row lightweight crew at Cornell University.
 Rowing is one of Dr. Harmon’s great passions, which is why it was so difficult for him to gradually lose that passion over time as the toll of the required weight loss and the need to work so hard to prepare for the MCAT and medical school weighed on him.
 He also noticed teammates struggling with chronic back pain, often taking long breaks from the team, never fully recovering prior to their return.
 And while Dr. Harmon did not injure his back, he had a sense that he was highly likely to if he continued.
 Somewhat strangely for someone his age, his primary concern was whether he would be able to hold his grandchildren in the future, an ability which is highly correlated with functional health in old age.

 The authors of Built to Move, Kelly and Juliet Starrett, list ten “Vital Signs” that are indicative of abilities that are predictive of good functional health.
 They recommend exercises to promote optimal performance with each sign.
 The Vital Signs include: